 Expanded memory was originally called LIM memory, for Lotus-Intel-Microsoft, who co-developed a hack to permit an 8088 or 8086 CPU to use more than a single megabyte of memory.
 Expanded/LIM/EMS memory defines a space in the range between 640K and one megabyte and then uses it as a window into a much larger bank of RAM.

 The advantage is that it allows an 8088 or 8086 CPU to address far more memory than its original design allowed.
-Some power users put two or more megabytes of RAM in their PC/XT clones, at considerable difficulty and expense, of course.
+Some power users put two or more megabytes of RAM in their PC and XT-class machines, at considerable difficulty and expense, of course.

 Disadvantages of expanded memory